Persian language in the Indian subcontinent: Gallery

 Firman issued under Mughal Prince Dara Shikoh, dated 1649-1650.

 Marriage certificate of last Mughal emperor Bahadur Shah Zafar, 1840.

-Scene from a Razmnama manuscript: Arjuna hits the fish-eye target, Draupadi's swayamvara.
+Scene from a Razmnama manuscript: Arjuna hits the fish-eye target, Draupadi's svayamvara.

-Page from a Persian translation of Harivamsa, describing Krishna holding up Mount Govardhana.
+Page from a Persian translation of Harivaṃśa, describing Krishna holding up Mount Govardhana.

 Page from a copy of the Tutinama.
 While this copy was commissioned by Akbar, the Tutinama itself was a 14th century translation to Persian drawing from the Sanskrit Śukasaptati.

 Page from the Persian translation of Babur's memoirs, Baburnama.

-Page from a copy of Chingiz Nama (Book of Genghis), itself an extract of the Jami al-Tawarikh.
+Page from a copy of Chingiz Nama (Book of Genghis), itself an extract of the Jami' al-Tawarikh.
 Commissioned under Akbar.

-Folio from a copy of Amir Khusro's Hasht-Bihisht, dated 1597–98.
+Folio from a copy of Amir Khusrau's Hasht-Bihisht, dated 1597–98.

 Verses of the Beloved - love poetry by Munshi Ram, Bengal, 18th century.